 Saint Zosimas of Vorbozomsk was the founder of a monastery dedicated to the Annuniciation of the Most Holy Theotokos on an island in Lake Vorbozoma, twenty-three versts south of White Lake.
 The monastery was founded in the fifteenth century.
 In 1501, the head of the monastery was Igumen Jonah, a disciple of Saint Zosimas.

-The monastery was one of the numerous wilderness-monasteries modeled after the so-called “Trans-Volga” monasteries, which were scattered around the St Cyril of White Lake monastery.
-St Zosimas died in the first half of the sixteenth century.
+The monastery was one of the numerous wilderness-monasteries modeled after the so-called “Trans-Volga” monasteries, which were scattered around the Saint Cyril of White Lake monastery.
+Saint Zosimas died in the first half of the sixteenth century.
 The saint wrote counsels and letters to his spiritual daughter Anastasia.